 Appeal to Skimmers

 E-commerce shoppers tend to skim webpages, so skip the fluffy language and wordy PDP copy to cut straight to the chase: What is the product, what does it do, what are its benefits and what options are available?

 Images are another way to quickly and effectively convey essential product information to e-commerce consumers — as long as you use the right pictures.
 The photo gallery of a product should include different angles of the product, the product in use to provide a sense of scale, close-ups of any product details and color variations.
 Video tutorials for set up, proper usage, maintenance or cleaning of the product are also valuable to users.

 Let Customer Reviews Shine

 To learn more about products, 95 percent of e-commerce users rely on customer reviews, according to a UX study by the Baymard Institute.
 But just having customer reviews available isn’t enough.
 As a best practice, a ratings distribution summary should be shown graphically on the page.
 Using a system of points or stars, allow users to filter reviews to home in on why some customers loved the product, while others felt it didn’t meet their expectations.
 Until a product has received an adequate sample size of reviews, it’s best to hide the ratings distribution summary since it can easily be skewed by only a handful of respondents.

 Don’t Forget to Cross-Sell

-Every product page should include additional products that a user might be interested in.
+Every product page on your e-commerce site should include additional products that a user might be interested in.
 If you sell home furnishings and a user is browsing for coffee tables, there’s an opportunity to show that person more than just alternative styles of tables that you sell.
 Consider including complementary objects and accessories, like side tables, lamps, area rugs and throw pillows.

 Implementing these tips is an opportunity to enhance the user experience and increase your sales.
 If you need help positioning your products online, our teams in Raleigh, NC and Chapel Hill, NC are just one phone call away.